Winning Appliances: History

 Winning Appliances was founded in 1906 by Richard William Winning.
 He believed that the carriage, hardware and saddlery trade was a substantial enough industry for him to establish his own business, incorporating R.W.
 Winning Pty Ltd. The company was initially registered as R.W.
 Winning & Co., Manufacturers Representative, after securing agency agreements with agencies in England.

 In 1911, RW Winning began representing the Barnsley company, a manufacturer of knives and tools for the leather and grinding trade.

 Alongside horse and carriage products, R. W. Winning & Co. represented the Pyrex company, which made Corningware, and the Royal Stafford China company.
-R. W. Winning & Co. sourced international products during World War I and through the 1920s and was able to weather the depression.
+R. W. Winning & Co. sourced international products during World War I and through the 1920s and was able to weather the Great Depression.
 In the 1930s the company obtained the agency for A Simpson & Son Ltd, an Adelaide manufacturer of a vast range of metalware and cooking equipment.
 When Simpson's moved into manufacturing whitegoods, the Winning family followed suit and entered the same market.

 The demand for gas stoves, electric ranges and petrol-powered and electric wringer washing machines increased after World War II, which resulted in R.W.
 Winning & Co. expanding staff numbers.
 Over the years, few agencies have been lost, and although the company still acts as a selling agent for certain products, it has become a recognised retailer in its own right.